mcharouk/aws/Certification/advanced_architecture.md

 # Authentication

+## Configuration

-For SAML IdP, here is the process:
+To configure SAML IdP, here is the process:

 * get SAML metadata document from IdP
 * create SAML IAM Identity Provider in AWS console
 * Configure trust relationship
 * create SAML assertions for authentication response

+## Call process

+* the client authenticates to IDP
+* IDP returns a SAML assertion to the client
+* the client uses these infos to get token from STS (AssumeRoleWithSAML)
+* the client uses tokens to perform actions on AWS

 # Secret Manager